buildwithaura/aura-legacy/README.md

 ## Other setup notes

-* **Rake setup**
-  You can skip the `rake setup` step; visiting the site for the first time will let you do this through your browser.
-This is only provided for hosts where you may not be able to run rake tasks on.

 * **Ruby version manager** (optional)
   If you are using the Ruby version manager, it may be in your interest to do these setting up.
   (Feel free to skip this if you don't understand.)